Kiwanuka Sulaiman: Friends of Kiwanuka organization projects

-In 2021, Kiwanuka donated $400 to ugandan skipper Fauzia Najjemba who is also a born talent of Nakifuma as a thanks for raising Nakifuma lag on National level.
+In 2021, Kiwanuka donated $400 to Ugandan skipper Fauzia Najjemba, who is also a born talent of Nakifuma, as thanks for raising Nakifuma on a National level.
 Fauzia was featuring for Kampala Queens WFC in the FUFA Women Super League.
-Kiwanuka Sulaiman dreamt of making "Nakifuma The Brazil Of Uganda' and in doing so; has promoted and empowered talents to give the exposure.
-In February 2024, hosted the Uganda Cranes Ex-Internationals at Kikube playground in Nakifuma for a friendly game against Nakifuma Select Fc which featured some of the National team talents with the likes of Tonny Mawejje, Diego Hamiisi Kizza, Dan Muzeeyi sserunkuuma, Hassan Wasswa Mawanda, Geoffrey Massa, Yunus Ssentamu, Nestrooy Kizito, Moses Waiswa among others.
+Kiwanuka Sulaiman dreamt of making Nakifuma "The Brazil of Uganda and in doing so; has promoted and empowered talents to give the exposure.
+In February 2024, hosted the Uganda Cranes Ex-Internationals at Kikube playground in Nakifuma for a friendly game against Nakifuma Select Fc which featured some of the National team talents with the likes of Tony Mawejje, Geofrey Massa, Yunus Sentamu, Joseph Kizito, Moses Waiswa among others.